C2SM/extpar/docs/index.md

 * GCC

-For more information about how the testsuite can be run or new test added see [testsuite-documentation](docs/testing.md)
+For more information about how the testsuite can be run or new test added see the [Testing](testing.md) section.

 ## Information for Developers

-In case you want to contribute to EXTPAR please have a look at our [coding rules and development workflow](docs/development.md).
+In case you want to contribute to EXTPAR please have a look at our [coding rules and development workflow](development.md).

 ## Support